-UPDATE FOR FALL 2020: The library stacks will be closed during the upcoming semester.
+UPDATE FOR SPRING 2021: The library stacks will be closed during the upcoming semester.
 If you would like to check out an item, please place it on hold through the Library catalog or ask a Librarian for assistance.

 *All returned library materials are subject to a 72-hour quarantine.